AValenti12/credit_risk_analysis/README.md

 # Overview

 The purpose of the this project was to apply machine learning to review credit card risk.
-We used data provided by LendingClub, we tested various algorythims for acccuracy to ee which bests predicts low and high risk applicants.
+We used data provided by LendingClub, we tested various algorythims for acccuracy to see which bests predicts low and high risk applicants.

 # Results